- Choose Your Business Structure

 To make a long story short, Copthorne Holdings Ltd. vs. Canada was a tax ruling in which the Canadian Supreme Court determined that, subjectively, if it seems like you did something just to avoid paying taxes, it's illegal.

-The result was the Canadian government going to extreme measures to pursue charges.
+The result was that the Canadian government took extreme measures to pursue charges.

 At any rate, registration to do business abroad is not the same as incorporation to avoid taxes, so there's no reason for Canada to regulate it.